Book General Admission

 two posters from the 1900s

-Follow the emigrant journey through the following four themes in our Emigrant exhibition;
+Follow the emigrant journey through the following four themes in our Emigrants exhibition;

 People and Places

-Delve into the lives of the many different brave and ambitious individuals who emigrated with a closer look at their social class and religious denominations.
+Delve into the lives of those who emigrated with a closer look at their social class and religious denominations.
 Learn about the successes and failures of some of the hundreds of thousands of people who left Ulster for North America between 1700 and 1900.
-Disappointingly, some of the early success stories involve the possession of enslaved persons.

 Failure and Opportunity